This month, Romance author Caty Callahan has graciously agreed to do an interview with us.

 COLLEEN: So if you had to describe the differences between the series what would you say?

 CATY: The Bride Lottery series is geared more toward young adults and younger women.
 The Marriage Lottery series has more serious topics that some mothers wouldn’t want their teenage daughters reading about.
 The Brennan Brides has a lot of action, but also crimes including murder and rape.
 The Christmas Lottery are the race lotteries geared toward tomboys.
 I was a tomboy for the longest time.
 I spent my days climbing trees and riding horses.
 The Angel Lottery is a little dark with angels as the brides.
-They come when the female population is so decimated that the world needs super-women who are invincible, so God sends angels.
+They come when the female population is so decimated that the world needs super-women who are invincible, so God sends angels (who are actually seraphim).
 The Divorce Lottery is not really about divorce.
 It’s about the couples who are struggling to stay together.
 Before they can enter the divorce lottery they go through a series of marriage therapies which is actually kind of cute because they fall in love with each other.
 There’s a lot to be said for shared experiences.
 Too many young people expect to experience love at first sight when it’s usually shared experiences that bond us together.

 COLLEEN: That actually brings me to the next subject, shared experiences.
 You’ve been part of two different publishing groups now.
 And it’s clear you’re very close friends with all of them.
 How did that come about?